Home

 Part of this imagined scenario is that the hackers are demanding $5 million in ransom within 48 hours or else they will release the unencrypted data to the internet, triggering fines that will be far in excess of the ransom demand.

-Depending on the IR plan and playbooks in place, the various steps of the tech response might play out like this:
+Depending on the IR plan and playbooks in place, the approach to tabletop exercises often play play out like this:

 1. Understand the attack and how the attacker got in: